Jewish Federation Of Omaha Inc

 Overview

-The Jewish Federation of Omaha Inc (EIN: 47-0384659) is the central fundraising and planning organization for Omaha's Jewish community, founded to support Jewish life locally, nationally, and in Israel.
-With total assets of $64.7 million as of 2024, the Federation raised approximately $49.5 million in revenue during its most recent fiscal year.
-The organization operates with an annual campaign goal of over $3.8 million from 1,700+ contributors.
-The Federation umbrella encompasses multiple Jewish organizations including the Jewish Community Center, Jewish Family Service, Jewish Senior Services, and provides support to synagogue schools, Friedel Jewish Academy, and Israel programs.
-A related but separate entity, the Jewish Federation of Omaha Foundation, manages 687 funds including 134 donor-advised funds, 119 teen donor-advised funds, and 347 endowment or discretionary funds, with foundation assets having grown from $28 million in 1998 to approximately $62 million by 2012.
+The Jewish Federation of Omaha Inc (EIN: 47-0384659) is the central fundraising and planning organisation for Omaha's Jewish community, founded to support Jewish life locally, nationally, and in Israel.
+With total assets of $57.4 million and total expenses of $37.6 million as of 2023, the organisation operates with an annual campaign goal of $3.4 million.
+The Federation umbrella encompasses multiple Jewish organisations including the Jewish Community Centre, Jewish Family Service, Jewish Senior Services, and provides support to synagogue schools, Friedel Jewish Academy, and Israel programmes.
+A related but separate entity, the Jewish Federation of Omaha Foundation, manages 687 funds including 134 donor-advised funds, 119 teen donor-advised funds, and 347 endowment or discretionary funds.
+As of June 30, 2021, the Foundation's assets under management totalled $107.5 million.

 Funding Priorities